Description Usage Arguments Value Examples

 in England and Wales from 1996 to 2018.

-is 'us' and gender_dependency
+If country is 'us' and gender_dependency and race_dependency

 are both TRUE, the generated firstnames will automatically sample a firstname that based

-firstname database was extracted from randomNamesData
+firstname database was extracted from randomNamesData.

 Current ethnicity codes are: 1 American Indian or Native Alaskan, 2 Asian or Pacific Islander,